arc2qgis/lyrxtoqml/readme.md

 If  the installation method fails for you, you can use the [qlyrx.zip](./plugin/qlyrx/qlyrx.zip) file and use the **install from zip** method within the QGIS plugin manager.

 ### Functionality
-This plugin currently supports lyrx files with:
+- The plugin currently supports lyrx files with:
    - Unique Values symbologies (1 or 2 fields classification) => QGIS Categorized
    - Simple renderers